-Methylenedioxymethamphetamine (MDMA) is an empathogen, which means it increases an individual’s feeling of empathy and kindness, and increases feelings of being socially accepted by and connected to others1.
+(MDMA) Methylenedioxymethamphetamine is an empathogen, which increases an individual’s feeling of empathy and kindness, and increases feelings of being socially accepted by and connected to others1.

-MDMA is commonly known as ecstasy.1 However, some pills sold as ecstasy may only have a small amount of MDMA or none at all.
+MDMA is commonly known as ecstasy.2 However, some pills sold as ecstasy may only have a small amount of MDMA or none at all.
 Other drugs and ‘fillers’ are often used instead.
 This makes it hard to know what reactions to expect after taking MDMA or if negative side effects will be experienced.